-The width for different partonic distributions can be different.
-For example values for different T-even partonic distributions, computed [59] in the constituent quark model [47], are listed in Table 2.
+The width of the $k_T$ distribution for different partonic distributions can be different.
+For example, values for different T-even TMDs, computed [65] in the constituent quark model [51], are listed in Table 2.
 Values normalized to the width of the unpolarized distribution function are listed in the same Table.